OpenRoleplay/OpenRP.Boilerplate/README.md

    - Launch the ColAndreas wizard, **make sure to point it to your GTA SA installation.**

 4. **Configure Your Server**
    After running the prepare script, navigate to the **Server** folder.
 Open the `openrp.config.json` file and fill in your database information.
+You can also fill in the rest, but it's not required.
    **Tip:** I personally use XAMPP.
 If you choose another solution, I recommend at least using MariaDB.

 5. **Run a Fresh Database Migration**